Martarion-Code/json-visualizer/README.md

 # json-visualizer
-This is json visualizer that I created using React Flow
+This is json visualizer that I created using React Flow.
+Mobile design or responsiveness still in development....